Volunteering at Organic Farms in Italy with WWOOF

 Do I need to speak the language of the country?
 Many WWOOF hosts are multi-lingual, but WWOOFing offers a chance to learn or improve a new language.

 How do I find farms?
 Contact the WWOOF organization in the country you want to visit.
-For a small membership fee, you will receive a list of farm hosts and advice about WWOOFing, including visas, insurance etc. Farm visits are arranged directly with farm hosts.
-Check the WWOOF international and independent websites for further details: The Italian WWOOF website is www.wwoof.it/en/.
+For a small membership fee of 35 Euros you will receive a list of farm hosts and advice about WWOOFing, including visas, insurance, etc. Farm visits are arranged directly with farm hosts.
+Check the WWOOF international and independent websites for further details about the organization: The Italian WWOOF website is www.wwoof.it/en/.